vjoel/tupelo/doc/faq.md

       >> txn
       => Tupelo::Client::Transaction failed take RubyObjectTemplate: [1] missing: [[1]]

   After the transaction has been sent through the sequencer (either by calling #commit or by reaching the end of the syntactic block), it can fail for essentially the same reason: another transaction happened first, and a tuple is missing.
-This is harder to see using interactive tools, because the latency window between the #commit call and execution is too short.
-However, with higher load and contention for a small set of tuples, you can see this failure quite easily using the ``--trace`` switch.
+This is harder to see using interactive tools, because the latency window between the #commit call and execution is too short and it happens hidden away from application code.
+However, with higher load and contention for a small set of tuples, you can see this failure quite easily using the `--trace` switch.
 For example, [example/lock-mgr.rb](example/lock-mgr.rb) and  [example/map-reduce/prime-factor.rb](example/map-reduce/prime-factor.rb).

- Note that the ``--trace`` switch only indicates failures after commit.
-Failures can also occur during the preparation of a transaction when some other process takes a tuple; these failures are internal to a client process, and show up in the info logs.
+  Note that the `--trace` switch only indicates failures after commit.
+As discussed above, failures can also occur during the preparation of a transaction when some other process takes a tuple; these failures are internal to a client process, and show up in the info logs.
 To see both kinds of failure, both pre and post commit, this is useful:

     ruby prog.rb --trace --info 2>&1 | grep -i fail